data-cortex/cortex-ios-sdk/README.md

 // Initialize the library with your DC_API_KEY [DataCortex sharedInstanceWithAPIKey:YOUR_API_KEY];

-// Later, you can get your instance with
+// To get your instance later
 DataCortex *dc = [DataCortex sharedInstance];
 ```